CloudFTR/rdb/README.md

 # Before you use
-Please do not use this for Griefinf realms, Thank you!
+Please do not use this for Griefing realms, Thank you!
 # info
 i am not affiliated with mojang.